The Adopt-A-Trail Program provides a way for businesses and individuals to take a leadership role in trail maintenance.

 - Cascade Trail (South Park Trail System) | Quincy Foods Co-op, Feather River Foods Co-op & American Valley Baking

 - Gold Valley Rim Trail | Clif Bar

 - Sierra Buttes Lookout Trail | Shaffer’s High Sierra Camp

-Trail Crew Adoption allows you to invest directly in local Lost Sierra employment and trail building.
-Our Pro Trail Crew works all season to build new trails and maintain our 800+ miles of trail.
+Sponsoring a Trail Crew allows you or your organization to invest directly in local Lost Sierra employment and trail building.
+Our Pro Trail Crew works all season to build new trails and maintain trails located on National Forest lands.
 Our paid Youth High School Crew works several weeks during the summer creating employment for local youths – along with teaching them stewardship and life skills while offering a backcountry experience.

 Pro Trail Crew